jonniebigodes/freecodecampdynamicwebapps/readme.md

 Instead of creating a single repo for each challenge and as i'm familiar with github i condensed the api challenges in one package/repo.
 As it's not in direct contradiction of the rules and/or objective.
 In terms of development methodology i used the following:
-  - /Challenges/
-    - This folder contains the logic bits for the challenges that required some extra logic used.

   - /src/
     - this folder contains all the view implementation and also the routing logic used.
+  - /src/Challenges/
+    - This folder contains the logic bits for the challenges that required some extra logic used.
   - /src/components
     - Inside this folder are the components i.e views used for the challenges
   - /dist/
     - This folder contains the release(aka build files).
-  - /uploads/
-    - This folder contains the placeholder for the File Metadata challenge upload info